jrhut/elasticsearch-extract/README.md

 # Elasticsearch Query Extractor

+Extracts all query results from Elasticsearch and saves it to 'query_output.csv'!

 You will want to create a .env file in the repo root, containing the variables:

 ELASTIC_HOST\